Assassination attempts on Benito Mussolini: Violet Gibson

 The next year, on April 7, 1926, Violet Gibson shot a pistol at Mussolini, which grazed his nose.
 He was bandaged and continued on to give his scheduled speech.
 Gibson, the daughter of the Irish Lord Chancellor, was nearly lynched, later jailed, and spent the remainder of her life in a British asylum.

 Gino Lucetti

-Later in 1926, on September 11, anarchist marble worker Gino Lucetti threw a bomb at Mussolini's limousine in Porta Pia, Rome, which injured four others.
+On September 11, 1926, anarchist marble worker Gino Lucetti threw a bomb at Mussolini's limousine in Porta Pia, Rome, which injured four others.

 Anteo Zamboni

 The next month, on October 31, 1926, a shot fired at Mussolini, who rode in an open car through Bologna, led to the lynching of a 15-year-old boy, Anteo Zamboni.
 Terrorism specialist J. Bowyer Bell wrote that the boy was likely innocent and the affair either a put-up job or plot between Fascists.
 The attempt resulted in laws creating Mussolini's secret police.

 The attempt has been adapted into two films: the 1977 film Gli ultimi tre giorni (The Last Three Days) and the fictionalized 1973 film Love and Anarchy.
 A street in Bologna is named after Zamboni.